hsf-training/analysis-essentials/git/05-history.md

 teaching: 25
 exercises: 0
 questions:
-- "How can I identify old versions of files?"
+- How can I identify old versions of files?
-- "How do I review my changes?"
+- How do I review my changes?
-- "How can I recover old versions of files?"
+- How can I recover old versions of files?
 ---
 # Exploring History

 {% objectives "Learning Objectives" %}
-- "Explain what the HEAD of a repository is and how to use it."
+- Explain what the HEAD of a repository is and how to use it.
-- "Identify and use Git commit numbers."
+- Identify and use Git commit numbers.
-- "Compare various versions of tracked files."
+- Compare various versions of tracked files.
-- "Restore old versions of files."
+- Restore old versions of files.
 {% endobjectives %}

 As we saw in the previous lesson, we can refer to commits by their